deskpro/deskpro-jwt-example/README.md

 ## Setup

-STEP 1: cd to this directory and execute:
+STEP 1: cd to this directory and install vendors:

+composer install

+STEP 2: start the local server

 php -S localhost:8003

-STEP 2: Add the JWT auth app with the following:
+STEP 3: Add the JWT auth app with the following:

  - Make sure that "Enabled" is checked
  - Secret: deskpro_secret